marcopolov2/squishy/README.md

 5. **Speed** - Images are handled using base64 encoding, which is large for some images, causing slow response times.
 6. **Image Storage and Optimization** - Currently, images are stored locally as base64-encoded data, but in the future, images will be stored in a hosted database with direct links.
 This transition will significantly reduce the overhead associated with base64 encoding and improve performance.

-## 🤖 **AI Assistance**
+## **AI Assistance**

-AI was used to enhance the existing features, assist in finding bugs, and help in the testing and development of new functionalities.
-The AI was especially helpful in:
+The AI was used to:

-- Optimizing the image compression logic
+- Optimizing the image compression logic on backend.
-- Suggesting improvements to the UI and UX
+- Translate css to tailwind utility classes.
-- Testing for bugs and edge cases
+- Testing for bugs and edge cases.
+- ReadMe file (this syntax is weird haha)

-## 📝 **Architectural Decisions**
+## **Architectural Decisions**

-- **Sharp** was chosen for its high-performance image processing capabilities.
+- **Sharp** used as this it works in the node runtime environment, and after looking at some YT vids and reading onlnie articles, i could see its the de-facto for image compression in Node.
-- **Next.js API Routes** were used for server-side image compression to handle all processing efficiently and securely.
+- **Next.js API Routes** per spec.
-- **Tailwind CSS** was used for styling to create a responsive and clean UI with minimal effort.
+- **Tailwind CSS** for easy css integration (dont have to make seperate css files for each component).

-## ✅ **Testing the Application**
+## **Testing the Application**

 1. Clone the repository and follow the setup instructions.
 2. Test the image compression feature by uploading various supported image formats.